- As seen in:

 A perfect receptionist CV demonstrates your experience providing first-class administrative support in a busy and varied environment.
 It will clearly show that you can juggle complex tasks while remaining professional and client-focused.
-It will include your qualifications and any special training that makes you an unbeatable candidate.
+That includes your receptionist job qualifications and any special training that makes you an unbeatable candidate.

-Whether the job spec calls for knowledge of MS Excel, 2 years’ experience, or a confident telephone manner, make sure to include the relevant keywords on your CV.
-This will help your CV pass an ATS and make it more likely to end up in the hands of an actual recruiter.
+Whether the job spec calls for knowledge of MS Excel, three years’ experience, or a confident telephone manner, make sure to include the relevant keywords on your CV.
+This will help your CV pass an ATS and make it more likely to end up in the hands of an actual recruiter, as well as showing that recruiter that you have the skills needed for receptionist job responsibilities.

 Mention your extra qualifications

 From a second language to a first-aid certificate, always mention your additional qualifications on your CV.
-These will help your application stand out from the crowd and show that you’ve proactively gained extra skills.
+These will help your application stand out from the crowd and show that you’ve proactively gained extra receptionist skills and abilities.

 As a receptionist, your personality is as important as your experience.
 You’ll act as the face of a business, so use your summary to show off the soft skills and traits that make you great at your job – whether it’s your punctuality, reliability, or dedication.